Understanding the comparative risks of our products

-Why could certain tobacco and nicotine products be potentially reduced risk compared with conventional cigarettes?
+Why are certain tobacco and nicotine products a reduced risk alternative to conventional cigarettes?

 We’ve long been clear about the fact that conventional cigarettes pose serious health risks and the only way to avoid those risks is not to use them.

 It is now widely acknowledged that most of the harm associated with smoking is down to the toxicants in the smoke produced when the tobacco in the cigarette is burned.